Life can be hectic, but with the right tools, you can stay on top of your finances.

 Overdraft protection is only available on eligible accounts.
 If you are eligible and we pay items, you will be assessed an overdraft fee which is $29 per item with a daily maximum of$116.
 Please refer to the Consumer Product & Fee Disclosure here.

 If the Credit Union pays a check or other item for which your account does not have sufficient available funds, you agree to make a deposit as soon as possible to bring your account to a positive available balance including the amount of the item(s) and any overdraft transfer, NSF, overdraft, or Courtesy pay fees, all of which shall be due and payable on-demand or within 30 days of the overdraft occurrence.

 How can I better monitor my account?

 Salal has tools to help you manage your checking account and prevent these unnecessary fees:

 Alerts.
-Available in Salal’s Online Banking, alerts notify you when your account balance dips below an amount you’ve specified.
+Available in Salal’s Mobile and Online Banking, alerts notify you when your account balance dips below an amount you’ve specified.
 In Bill Pay, “eNotifications” and “Reminders” notify you of payments and transfers so you are aware of how much money remains in your account.

 Is a checking account right for me?

 For some, a checking account may be more of a concern than a convenience.
 If you’re paying frequent NSF and overdraft fees, perhaps another option would work better for you.